Next Application Opens: TBA – September 2019

-New Program Duration and Dates: 5-month program March 5th-July 23rd, 2019 (Twelve 3-hour training sessions March-May, followed by 3 collaboration sessions and graduation in June-July)
+Program Duration and Dates: Five month accelerated program March – July 2020 (Twelve 3-hour training sessions March-May, followed by 3 collaboration sessions and graduation in July)

 WIL Cohort XXII can expect: